Tri-Agency Policy on Indigenous Citizenship and Membership Affirmation

 Applicants may submit official documentation to support their claim of Indigenous citizenship or membership in an Indigenous collective.
 Applicants should consult the Directive on the Tri-Agency Policy on Indigenous Citizenship and Membership Affirmation for details on the variety of supporting documentation that will be accepted as part of this process.

-Option 2: Personal declaration with supporting reference
+Option 2: Personal statement with supporting documentation and reference

 Option 3: Institutional attestation